 Yes, you are welcome to highlight paid employment experience in your nomination.

 How are the award winners chosen?

 The awards are adjudicated by a sub-group of the SAFE Committee made up of IMS faculty, alumni and staff.

 What is the award prize?

 Each individual winning nominee receives an award plaque and $300.

 When will the award winners be announced?

-The award winners will be announced at IMS Scientific Day on April 25, 2023.
+The award winners are announced at IMS Scientific Day.

 - Swapna Mylabathula